Healslut

-In video gaming and BDSM culture, a healslut (a combination of the words "heal" and "slut") is a player who selects a healer-class character to provide healing to another player as part of a dominant–submissive role-playing dynamic between two players who have never engaged in sexual intercourse.
+In video gaming and BDSM culture, a healslut (a combination of the words "heal" and "slut") is a player who selects a healer-class character to provide healing to another player as part of a dominant–submissive role-playing dynamic.

 An online "healslutting" community has sprung up around the dynamic, in which players engage with one another both in-game and through external avenues.